Centril/rfcs/text/0000-uniform-generic-bounds.md

 }
 ```

-However, in this case, we had to invent a new trait and we can't make use of
+However, in this case, we had to *invent a new trait* and we can't make use of
 closures or other `fn` definitions.
 The solution is not particularly ergonomic.

 So how do we solve this instead?
 The same way we solved the issues with
-lifetimes that we discussed in the [background].
+regions that we discussed in the [background].
 The trick here is to ensure
 that `F` works with *any* type `T` that `debug_a_few_things_2` wants to use
 within certain bounds.
 In current Rust, there is no way to formulate such a
 condition.
 Thus, this RFC proposes such a mechanism.
 To do so, we write: